kimonp/dioxus-game-of-life/README.md

 * Point your browser at: http://localhost:8080

 ## Methodology
-Defines a GameOfLifeGrid component that renders the game of life (with several control buttons), and a FramesPerSecond component which shows how many frames per seconds are being rendered (which depends on the monitor frame rate).
+Defines a `GameOfLifeGrid` component that renders the game of life (with several control buttons), and a `FramesPerSecond` component which shows how many frames per seconds are being rendered (which depends on the monitor frame rate).

-This is stitched together using a use_animation_frame() hook returns a frame_id that can be used to trigger use_effect calls to render each frame (for the grid, and frames per second).
-Also returns frames_running, which can be set false or true to stop or start the frames.
+This is stitched together using a `use_animation_frame()` hook returns a `frame_id` that can be used to trigger `use_effect` calls to render each frame (for the grid, and frames per second).
+Also returns `frames_running`, which can be set false or true to stop or start the frames.